muyizhu/SetGame/README.md

 How To Run The Program:

-1.  the zipped SETGAME file and Unzip the file
+1. Download the zipped SETGAME file and Unzip the file
-2.  open the zipped SetGame folder with IDE.
-3.  open command line and running command “pip install Pillow”， which install the dependency pakage called Pillow
+2.  open command line and running command “pip install Pillow”， which install the dependency pakage called Pillow
-4.  in command line，running “pip install pygame”. which installed the dependency called pygame
+3.  in command line，running “pip install pygame”. which installed the dependency called pygame
-5.  find SetGame.py in your ide, run it "
+4.  open the unziped SetGame folder with your IDE then run ‘SetGame.py’ file or in command line type “Python ”,then drag the "SetGame.py" after "Python "

 Game Rules: